drewjs/DockPress/README.md

 # [DockPress](https://joepurdy.io/words/dockerize-wordpress-with-roots.io)

-DockPress is a dockerized version of WordPress inspired heavily by the Roots.io approach to managing a modern WordPress application.
+Dockerized version of WordPress inspired heavily by the Roots.io approach to managing a modern WordPress application.

 ## Features